wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    Integrate data silos with Azure Data Factory, a service built for all data integration needs and skill levels.
 Easily construct ETL and ELT processes code-free within the intuitive visual environment, or write your own code.
 Visually integrate data sources using more than 90+ natively built and maintenance-free connectors at no added cost.
 Focus on your data - the serverless integration service does the rest.

-   * No code or maintenance required to build hybrid ETL and ELT pipelines within the Data Factory visual environment
+   * No code or maintenance is required to build hybrid ETL and ELT pipelines within the Data Factory visual environment
    * Cost-efficient and fully managed serverless cloud data integration tool that scales on demand
    * Azure security measures to connect to on-premises, cloud-based, and software-as-a-service apps with peace of mind
    * SSIS integration runtime to easily rehost on-premises SSIS packages in the cloud using familiar SSIS tools